dhershman1/tap-on/README.md

-# on-tap
+# tap-on

 Another [tape](https://github.com/substack/tape)/tap output formatter for running tests

 I built this package primarily to use with tape, and its tap output.
 The biggest issue with tap is that the way its output is structured can almost be anything.

-If you need or want to use on-tap and it comes out ugle, or just flat out doesn't work please open an issue!
+If you need or want to use tap-on and it comes out ugle, or just flat out doesn't work please open an issue!
 I will be glad to help!

 ## Parameters